Welcome to the Department of History!

 Writing a History of Passing Is Writing a History of Loss

-Allyson Hobbs, PhD 2009, speaks about the history of racial passing for TEDx Talks.
-Using the Emersonian idea of "coming up with the emphatic facts of history in our private experience," Hobbs tells the story of a cousin who passed for white, and how this story set her research in motion.
+Allyson Hobbs, PhD '09, speaks about the history of racial passing for TEDx Talks and on NPR.
+Using the Emersonian idea of "coming up with the emphatic facts of history in our private experience," Hobbs tells the story of a cousin who passed for white, and how that story set her research in motion.

 Rudnicki Awarded 2014 Gates Cambridge Scholarship